-Dialogue has replaced armed violence in the Tepeth community in North Eastern UgandaIn 2010, 10 people died and two were disabled as a result of domestic fights involving weapons in the Moroto district in Karamoja, Uganda.
-In 2011, five similar deaths were reported, but since the beginning of 2012 fewer cases of injuries are emerging; a sign of the impact of the Armed Violence Reduction (AVR) project initiated by the Danish Refugee Council/Danish Demining Group (DRC/DDG).
+Dialogue has replaced armed violence in North Eastern UgandaIn 2010, ten people died and two were disabled as a result of domestic fights involving weapons in the Moroto district in Karamoja, Uganda.
+In 2011, five similar deaths were reported, but since the beginning of 2012 fewer cases of injuries are emerging.
+This is a sign of the impact of the Armed Violence Reduction (AVR) project, initiated by the Danish Demining Group/Danish Refugee Council (DDG/DRC).

-"Fights and threats of small arms have reduced since DRC/DDG started engaging communities in peaceful conflict solving mechanisms, and the village-vise drama groups have equally done a lot in terms of sensitizing and educating our people", says Sisto Lokiru, the Sub Country Internal Security Officer in Tapac, about the safety inventions initiated by DRC/DDG.
+"Fights and threats of small arms have reduced since DDG/DRC started engaging communities in peaceful conflict-solving mechanisms and the village-vise drama groups have equally done a lot in terms of sensitizing and educating our people", says Sisto Lokiru, the sub-county Internal Security Officer in Tapac, about the safety inventions.

-Culturally, the Tepeth - like other Karimojong clans - used sticks, spears, bows, and arrows to settle disputes in their homesteads.
+Culturally, the Tepeth, like other Karimojong clans, used sticks, spears, bows and arrows to settle disputes in their homesteads.
 Unfortunately, such confrontations would ultimately result in injuries or loss of lives.
 Moreover, the llegal possesion of fire arms further worsened the situation.
 Furthermore, road ambushes and clashes during animal raids with neighbouring warriors would lead to more deaths.

 The security providers and the civilian Tepeth community exchange contacts during the monthly meetings.
 They also share security updates, thus makimg the security providers alert all the time.
-As a result, road ambushed are already fading off.
+As a result, roads ambushed are already fading off.